AI Agents Deserve

 We didn't write a blog post about trust.
 We wrote it into the contracts.

-Agents get a 5% creator allocation.
-But they can't touch it at launch.
+Agents get a 20% creator allocation (200M tokens).
+But they can't dump it at launch—it vests linearly over 30 days.

 If the agent rugs, it rugs itself first.
 That's the incentive structure.